Worldwide Soaring Turnpoint Exchange

 Additional resources include:

-- The altitudes for club sites and airfields are taken from the 1:500,000 air map, other altitudes are estimated from contours and nearby spot heights.
+- The altitudes for club sites and airfields are taken from the 1:500,000 CAA air map, other altitudes are from contours and spot heights and other resources, or more recently from www.gpsvisualizer.com/elevation

-Findability letters A – D and G, airspace designation, and use of Hash symbols # and ## - Category A points are marked on the 1:500,000 air map and should be easy to find visually, Cat B are as Cat A but where the point is not specifically marked on the 1:500,000 air map, Cat C are less obvious features that may need more study or briefing before use, Cat D points may need local knowledge or a more detailed map
+Findability letters A – D, G – airspace designation and use of Hash # and !
+Symbols- Category A points are marked on the 1:500,000 air map and should be easy to find visually, Cat D points may need local knowledge or a more detailed map

-- Points with a double hash ## should only be approached or over-flown if the organisation responsible for the airspace concerned has positively agreed that the point may be used for the flight concerned.
+- Points with a double hash (##) should only be approached or over-flown if the organisation responsible for the airspace concerned has positively agreed that the point may be used for the particular flight.

 Live ADS-B display of aircraft in the vicinity